octocloudlabs/supercharge-docs/docs/walt/lab-2.md

 1. In your browser, open the fork of the [animation repository](https://github.com/octocloudlabs/supercharge-canvas-fun)

 2. Find and click the green Code button, then select the Codespaces tab, and click the small + icon.
-This will create a **new** codespace on the default branch (Master).
+This will create a **new** codespace on the default branch (Main/Master).

 <img src='/assets/img/a-lab-01-01.png' alt="lab image" class="img-lab" >